Michigan football suffocates Iowa, 26-0, for third straight Big Ten Championship

 While it certainly makes a statement about the past three seasons — Michigan is now 39-3 during that stretch, now in consideration the best era of all-time — it most importantly keeps the dream alive in 2023 as U-M is assured to be one of four teams in the College Football Playoff.

 Who or where Michigan will play?
-That's another, not-yet-clear, story, but a trip to Pasadena seems the most likely scenario.
+That's another, not-yet-clear, story, but a trip to Pasadena, California, and the Rose Bowl seems the most likely scenario.
 The College Football Playoff committee, which includes U-M athletic director Warde Manuel, will announce its decision at noon Sunday.

-The Wolverines (13-0, 10-0 Big Ten) won't be sweating their spot in the field because they didn't overlook the Hawkeyes.
+The Wolverines (13-0) won't be sweating their spot in the field because they didn't overlook the Hawkeyes.
 As ugly as it was, U-M put together a simple, yet effective (enough) game plan.
 J.J.
-McCarthy completed 22-of-30 passes for 147 yards and Corum added 16 rushes for 52 yards and two scores.
+McCarthy completed 22 of 30 passes for 147 yards and Corum added 16 rushes for 52 yards and two scores.

+SHAWN WINDSOR: Michigan earned confetti with Big Ten championship.
+But questions remain for biggest stage

 But the defense was the star of the day.

-The unit forced as punts (7) and nearly forced as many turnovers and turnover on downs (5) as it allowed first downs (7) and also came away with the first shutout in Big Ten title game history.
+The unit forced more punts (seven) than allowed first downs (five).
+It also forced two turnovers and three turnovers on downs and also came away with the first shutout in Big Ten title game history.

 Offense struggles early